-Policy Area Indicator 12b Target Performance Renewable Energy Policy 33 (Target - Planning permissions to contribute to an overall Renewable Heat Target for the National Park of 26 GWh 1 .)
+Policy Area Indicator 12b Target Performance Renewable Energy Policy 33 (Target - Planning permissions to contribute to an overall Renewable Heat Target for the National Park of 26 GWh .)

 - 1.10.
 Heat Generation Per Annum Gwh (estimate) equals an estimated 3.2 Gwh primarily from solar panels.
 Anticipated applications for example for larger biomass boilers to schools have not been forthcoming.
 However a positive policy framework remains in place. - 1.11.
 Below are additional issues arising from this fourth and previous monitoring reports along with a list of proposed actions and or proposals for alteration in response: - a.
 Settlement Facilities: In anticipation of Local Development Plan review the facilities available in settlements around the National Park have been checked.
 The results of the survey work suggest that there will be a need to add Nevern and Rosebush as rural centres in the settlement hierarchy at review stage.
-(Chapter 2, of this Monitoring Report refers) - b.
-Policy 7a) and Policy 7d) Local Need: The introduction of reference to allowing local needs proposals in places that may not be accessible other than by private car in
+(Chapter 2, of this Monitoring Report

-1 This target taken from Appendix 4 of the Local Development Plan has been amended in this Annual Monitoring Report from 'between 35.2 and 40.7 GWh' to 26 GWh to reflect that many types of proposals that could previously be monitored through the planning system now have permitted development rights.
+&lt;sup>2 This target taken from Appendix 4 of the Local Development Plan has been amended in this Annual Monitoring Report from 'between 35.2 and 40.7 GWh' to 26 GWh to reflect that many types of proposals that could previously be monitored through the planning system now have permitted development rights.
 Annual Monitoring Report 2013 explains in further detail.
 The Local Development Plan Appendix 4 will require amendment to reflect this change at formal review stage.